werf/werf/docs/_includes/reference/cli/werf_helm_plugin_install.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}

-This command allows you to install a plugin from a url to a VCS repo or a local path.
+This command allows you to install a plugin from a URL to a VCS repo or a local path.

 {{ header }} Syntax